kamiraqua/uberdepuperdocs/activity-get.md

  -	**spot**, shows information about the spot where the user became king, see: [activity spot](<link naar spot pagina>)
  -	**stats**, shows the stats about the becoming of king, see: [activity stats](<link naar stats pagina>)

- *If the activity type is �medal� the following fields will be returned.*
+ *If the activity type is "medal" the following fields will be returned.*

  -	**points**, shows the points that were earned by earning the medal.
  -	**time**, shows the time at which the medal was earned(*timestamp*).